Godfrey Bryan: Cricket career

 Bryan attending the Royal Military Academy, Woolwich between 1921 and 1922, playing cricket in both years against Sandhurst.
 The academy was in Kent and Bryan became a regular member of the Kent county team during the 1921 season, playing nine County Championship matches as well as a match against the touring Australians.
 His top score of the year was 179 against Hampshire, adding 208 runs in only two hours with Lionel Hedges.
 He played 13 times for Kent the following year, after which his Army career meant that his availability for county cricket was limited.

 In 1922 Bryan made his first appearance for the Royal Engineers Cricket Club in the annual Sappers vs Gunners match against the Royal Artillery.
 Bryan also made his debut for the British Army cricket team in the same year and played four times for Kent.
 The Army cricket team had first-class cricket status during the inter-war period and Bryan was able to play for both the Army and a few times for Kent in most years until the end of the 1929 season.
-He continued to play for the Army side and the Royal Engineers until 1951, taking part in 14 Gunners vs Sappers matches.
+He continued to play for the Army and the Royal Engineers until 1951, taking part in 14 Gunners vs Sappers matches.

 Bryan made only three first-class appearances after 1929, playing his final match for Kent in 1933 against Derbyshire and his final first-classapperance in 1935 for the Army against Cambridge University.
 He played in a total of 70 first-class matches, scoring 3,192 runs and in club cricket played for Beckenham Cricket Club.
 In 1925 he played alongside both of his brothers for Kent against Lancashire, the only time all three played in the same team.